gsbark/Soft_robots_EA/README.md

-# Evolutionary Algorithm for evolving soft robots
+# Evolving Soft Robots

-This repo incudes an evolutionary algorithm to evolve soft robots.
-The framework is build with basic numpy operations using numba decorators and taichi for the simulator part for enhanced computational efficiency.
+This repository contains an evolutionary algorithm designed to evolve soft robots.
+The framework is built using basic NumPy operations, employing Numba decorators for optimization, and integrates Taichi for the simulation part, enhancing computational efficiency.

-# Dependecies
-To run the EA the following libraries are required
-1) numpy
-2) numba
-3) taichi
+## Dependencies
+The framework is built using the following libraries:
+1. NumPy
+2. Numba
+3. Taichi
+4. (Additional dependencies, if any)

+## Robot Generation